 3.)
 How might other points of view change the story or scene?

 Don’t assume you have it all figured out!
 Maybe you start with an emotional breakdown, but in the writing realize that something emotionally reserved would actually carry more impact.
 Entertaining the idea of other perspectives may bring you a purpose you didn’t see before.

 These questions will help you discover the purpose in your writing, and with purpose comes the point of view that will bring your intentions to life.

-We’ll talk more about point of view next month.
+We’ll talk more about point of view and the unreliable narrator next.
 In the meantime: How does your usual point of view choice support your intentions?
 Or how does it not?
 Let me know!